universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 🔓 Simplistic one touch (mobile) or one hand (keyboard/controller) controls.\
 🔓 Accessible graphics that are clear and understandable at a glance.\
-🔓 Low hardware requirements.\
+🔓 Low hardware requirements (Older phones, laptops, ...).\
-🔓 Highly device and OS accessible.\
+🔓 Highly device and OS accessible (Win, Mac, Linux, iPhone, Android).\
 🔓 No segregating of players based on experience, skill, or any other factors.\
+🔓 Allow anyone to join any team at any time, no exclusionary mechanics. \
-🔓 No textual or specific cultural communications.\
+🔓 No textual communications, instead use pictoral and graphical communications.\
 🔓 Modes of playing that allow low-skilled players and high-skilled players.\
+🔓 Modes of playing that allow for players to be support focused opposed to combat focused.\
-🔓 No or low download requirements for low bandwidth tolerance.\
+🔓 Low download requirements for low bandwidth tolerance.\
 🔓 Consideration for individuals with visual and movement impairments.

 ### 🏘️ Community Engageable
-The game should allow communities to engage with it and allows them to strengthen bonds through shared experiences and stories.
+The game should allow communities to easily engage with it and allows them to strengthen bonds through shared experiences and stories.

 👪 Easily shareable via a link.\
 👪 Joining a session requires no authentication or personally identifying information. \